simoninireland/epydemic/doc/sir.rst

 Building the model
 ------------------

-Building the model creates the two epidemic compartments and installs the necessary loci and events to define the disease dynamics.
+Building the model creates the three epidemic compartments and installs the necessary loci and events to define the disease dynamics.
 The event methods are described more thoroughly below.